100 Years of racetrack legends: 1937 - 1946

 LORD CHANCELLOR

-Originally named Four Square when he was purchased by H. Green on behalf of owner A. J. (Bert) Court, of George Court & Sons Ltd department store on K Road, Auckland, he was renamed Lord Chancellor.
-Well known Te Awamutu farmer and horse circuit judge A. Storey bred the colt.
-The colt’s half brother by Foxbridge would top the 1944 sale at 2,000gns.
+Originally named Four Square when he was purchased by H. Green on behalf of owner A. J. (Bert) Court of George Court & Sons Ltd department store on K Road, Auckland, he was renamed

-Lightly raced at two the benefit of such patience was evident the next season when he cleared maidens at Ellerslie in his first start at three.
-Two starts later he won again at Ellerslie and on Boxing Day added the ARC Queen’s Plate, for win three in six starts.
+Lightly raced at two, the benefit of such patience was evident the next season when he cleared maidens at Ellerslie at his first start at three.
+Two starts later, he won again at Ellerslie and on Boxing Day added the ARC Queen’s Plate, for win three in six starts.

 At five he started seven times running a third to the champion Kindergarten in the 1944 WRC Harcourt Stakes (Gr.2) and recording the last of his 11 wins in the 1945 ARC Clifford Plate (Gr.2).